Viciiiz/xOS/README.md

 Use gdb commands to step through the code (n for next line, c for continue, si to step into a function, b to branch, p to print, etc.) The qemu is used to simulate an x86-based computer system for running the operating system contained in the "rootfs.img" disk image.

+## components

+- rprintf.c

+Contains useful functions from stdio.h such as rprintf (the equivalent of printf()).
+The code is from https://neilklingensmith.com/teaching/loyola/cs310-s2023/homework/rprintf.c

+- putc.c

+Contains a function putc(char c) that is going to be passed to rprintf.
+The qemu terminal has 24 rows and 88 columns; putc.c contains functions that handle the scrolling effect on the qemu (the scrolling effect involves each line overwriting the previous line and freeing the last line of the screen).
+Putc() basically takes a character and writes it to the video memory (address 0xb8000); more specifically, it writes 16 bits per character to the video memory--the first 8 bits being the background color, and the remaining 8 bits the actual char data.